pypeit/PypeIt/doc/bias_dark.rst

 Bias Subtraction
 ================

-All of the optical :doc:`spectrographs` supported by PypeIt have a non-zero bias level.
+All of the optical :doc:`spectrographs/spectrographs` supported by PypeIt have a non-zero bias level.
 This must be subtracted prior to reduction.